VMFS Recovery

 15367-1792kb parity 1793-2048kb empty

-Note: each file starts from the beginning of stripe set.
+Note: each file starts from the beginning of the stripe set.
 It's impossible to write two files simultaneously in a single row.
-In the sample above, next file will start from first disk, it will not be wrote at the empty space on the 4-th disk.
+In the sample above, the next file will start from the first disk, it will not be written in the empty space on the 4th disk.

 Each parity may reconstruct one of the missing disks.

-Removing 2 disk from the set there will be 256kb of data missed in each row (each 768kb will contain a 256kb "hole" in the data).
-For example: our sample RAID loses 1-st and 4-th drive
+Removing 2 disks from the set there will be 256kb of data missed in each row (each 768kb will contain a 256kb "hole" in the data).
+For example: our sample RAID loses the 1-st and 4-th drive

 1-st HDD 2-nd HDD 3-rd HDD 4-th HDD